atoft/freeplanet/README.md

   - libx11
   - libxrandr

-  On Ubuntu, you can use `./scripts/ubuntu-prerequisites.sh` to install these.
+  On Ubuntu, you can use `sudo ./scripts/ubuntu-prerequisites.sh` to install these.

 ### Setup instructions
 - Clone this repository.